 - Show your countries previous relationship to the topic (preferably with relevant examples)

-- Show policies and ideas that you, as a delegate representing the interests of your country, would ideally like to see in the resolution,
+- Show policies and ideas that (1) represent the interests of your country and (2) you would ideally like to see in the resolution.

 The policy outlined in the final section of your position paper should show your ideas as to how to solve the problem associated with the committee topic (as you should have specified in your first paragraph), and should be justified by your country’s past history and relation to the topic.